Your Cruise Itinerary

 Enjoy time to discover Cooktown at your own pace.
 Perhaps visit the Botanic Gardens, where you may catch a glimpse of native Australian wildlife including kangaroos and wallabies.

-This afternoon we visit one of the remote uninhabited islands of the Great Barrier Reef.
-Join our marine biologist for a glass bottom boat tour over the colourful coral gardens and discover some of the 1,500 species of tropical fish found in these waters.
-Enjoy our first snorkelling opportunity for an up-close view of the hundreds of varieties of coral growing on this section of reef.
-Our experienced crew will be on hand to provide assistance, advice and guided snorkelling tours for less experienced swimmers.
+This afternoon visit one of the remote uninhabited islands of the Great Barrier Reef.
+Join a marine biologist for a glass bottom boat tour over the colourful coral gardens and discover some of the 1,500 species of tropical fish found in these waters.
+Enjoy your first snorkelling opportunity for an up-close view of the hundreds of varieties of coral growing on this section of reef.
+The experienced crew will be on hand to provide assistance, advice and guided snorkelling tours for less experienced swimmers.

 Day 3: Lizard Island

-This morning we awaken moored beside beautiful Lizard Island.
-The energetic may join our guides on a walk to ‘Cook’s Look’ on the island’s peak.
+This morning you will awaken moored beside beautiful Lizard Island.
+If you are feeling energetic you may wish to join a guided walk to ‘Cook’s Look’ on the island’s peak.
 It was from here, the highest lookout on this part of the reef, that Captain Cook was able to navigate a safe passage back through the treacherous waters after repairing the Endeavour near Cooktown over 200 years ago.

 A photographer’s delight, the views from the lookout over the World Heritage-listed reef and surrounding tropical islands are magnificent.
 Lizard Island’s fringing reef, in the shallow waters just metres off the beach, offers some fantastic snorkelling opportunities.
 Discover giant clams and a profusion of fish.
 Enjoy the remainder of the morning at your leisure.